-One of the most regular questions that we get asked is about the many different meditation techniques and how they differ and, in particular, purely to the nature of what we do, how these different practices differ to Beeja meditation.
+One of the most regular questions that we get asked at our London meditation centre is about the many different meditation techniques and how they differ and, in particular, purely to the nature of what we do, how these different practices differ to Beeja meditation.

 Many people assume that they are pretty much the same when there are in fact many differences.
 You can liken this to someone who is a musician.
 We would most likely ask what instrument they play and, while they can of course practise more than one instrument, the actual methodology of practising the violin and the drums, for example, is very different.
 It’s the same with meditation.